heathdbrown/heathdbrown.github.io/_drafts/2017-09-04-smokeping.md

 ```

 ** I had issues with missing packages and found an `apt-get update` was necessary but also included `--fix-missing` on the install of dnsutils.

+## Issue: Slave not updating to master graphs

+This one is frustrating as the client says it is updating but nothing shows on the master.

 # Background Information
 * https://oss.oetiker.ch/smokeping/doc/smokeping_master_slave.en.html